thencc/algonautjs/README.md

 };
 ```

-once the algonaut instance is authenticated it uses this chosen wallet + account's address as the default .from address in txn constructions (unless a .from field is passed in).
+once the algonaut instance is authenticated it uses this chosen wallet as the default wallet for signing, and this account's address as the default `.from` address in txn constructions (unless a `.from` field is passed into the txn args).

 the algonaut instance is authenticated if the `algonaut.address` field is populated.